lochrist/lochrist.github.io/_posts/2017-04-05-recurrent-neural-networks-and-music.md

 [James Blaha](https://disqus.com/by/jamesblaha/) a commenter on the article has used a similar RNN and fed it 500mb of guitar tabs in ASCII.
 In the end the RNN was able to compose some [music](https://soundcloud.com/optometrist-prime/recurrence-music-written-by-a-recurrent-neural-network).
 Not great but not bad either!

 ### Another use for Lua
 The [code](https://gist.github.com/karpathy/d4dee566867f8291f086) for the RNN was created using a Lua framework called [Torch](http://torch.ch/).
 I was really surprise to see Lua used in something else than computer games (see my post on [Stingray Lua debugger](https://lochrist.github.io/blog/2017-03-25-stingray-lua-debugger)).
-I can only guess that the creators of Torch wanted a language that was easy to code with (especially since most scientist are not coder by trade) but that would also be MIGHTY fast.
+I can only guess that the creators of Torch wanted a language that was easy to code with (especially since most scientists are not coder by trade) but that would also be MIGHTY fast.
 LuaJit performance on a desktop rivals that of C. And running RNN learning routines can take some crazy amount of time (hours, days and why not weeks!).